fstudio/clangbuilder/ReadMe.md

 ## Suggest

 + Best Platform is Windows 10 x64
-+ -Clear flag will reset current process Environment PATH value, Resolve conflict environment variables
++ Select `Use Clean Environment` will reset current process Environment PATH value, Resolve conflict environment variables
-+ Build LLDB require Visual Studio 2015, When you not install Python 3.x ,Clangbuilder will download python.exe after inform you install.
-+ Build LLDB, not test on Windows x86, maybe cannot find PYTHONHOME.
++ If your will build lldb, your should install python3.

+## Startup Env

+When you only need to start a console environment, you can click on the 'Startup Env'。

+## Add Portable Utilities

+You can modify `config/packages.json`, and then double-click install.bat to the software you need as part of the Clangbuilder is added to the environment